Case Study: Lean Project Delivery Assessment for Increased Productivity

 Our team then took the time to meet with each specific stakeholder in the senior management team to understand their needs and tailor the metrics accordingly.
 By delivering custom reports, the top-level stakeholders were able to hone in on the information important to them.
 Finally, when presenting the recommendations, our team ensured that all data was accurate, rigorous and meaningful and that the improvements identified were realistically achievable.

 The richness of the data collected meant that the team could confidently say how much time each improvement would save, giving Safran a clear picture of how and when they could reach their desired output.
 Moreover, the team was able to hand over data that the client fully embraced as ‘their own’.

-To learn more about the Lean Innovation Framework in application, read the:
+To learn more about Lean Innovation in application, read the:

 After over 4000 hours spent observing the assembly line, the MI-GSO | PCUBED team identified and validated nearly 1,400 hours of time savings.
 The team was able to discover areas of improvement in partnership with the client that would help them comfortably reach their goal.

-At the end of the Lean Project Delivery assessment, the team left our client with more than 75 improvement actions for implementation.
+At the end of the Lean Innovation assessment, the team left our client with more than 75 improvement actions for implementation.
 Upon execution, those improvement actions will net the client a further 20% reduction in overtime and an additional 30% savings beyond the target for this project.